 The key to achieving this is to work out how much you can raise in total for the project and use this figure as the basis for your design choices, rather than trying to make an inadequate budget fit an overambitious scheme.
 This total sum should include a contingency of at least 10% of your build costs to cover unforeseen events – trust me, you’ll use it.

-Above and top: Winners of the 2016 Build It Award for best self build project, Darren Findlow and Anthony Higham ensured their site was an enjoyable place to be and made the effort to be there virtually every day “even if it was just to pop in to answer questions or deliver some well-deserved cakes to keep the workforce happy,” says Darren
+Lead image and above: Winners of the 2016 Build It Award for best self-build project, Darren Findlow and Anthony Higham ensured their site was an enjoyable place to be and made the effort to be there virtually every day “even if it was just to pop in to answer questions or deliver some well-deserved cakes to keep the workforce happy,” says Darren

 One of the biggest stress inducers is hiring the wrong builder or tradesperson – or even worse, an incompetent one.
 Knowing the difference between a cheap quote and good value for money will get you halfway to making the right choice.